-If you are a newbie Android developer and a little bit confused between Kotlin vs. Java, or if you don’t exactly know the differences between Kotlin vs Java, then this post is for you.
+If you are a newbie Android developer and a little bit confused between Java and Kotlin, or if you don’t exactly know the differences between Kotlin vs Java for Android development, then this post is for you.
 Herein we have compared both the programming languages based on their features and functionalities, so you can have a look at the comparison and decide which language has advanced features for Android development.